How we deal with money when we intervene (Statutory Trusts)

-Reliable list - If there is a reconciled list, or reliable best list, then certain assumptions can be made.
-For example, it could be assumed that all balances under a certain amount, say £2,500, belong to the clients and can be paid without any further work.
+- Reliable Distribution List - If there is a reliable Distribution List, then certain assumptions can be made.
+For example, we may be able to assume that all balances under a certain amount belong to the clients and can be paid without further work.

-Percentage payment - If the statutory trust has a deficit, then it is likely to be appropriate to pay a fixed percentage of each balance (known as a pro-rata distribution).
+- Percentage payment - If the statutory trust has a shortfall, then we are likely to pay a fixed percentage of each balance (known as a pro-rata distribution).
 This ensures that every beneficiary is treated equally.
-The payment scheme may recommend that balances which will not be paid (such as unclaimed small balances or where the beneficiary cannot be located), are used to make up the shortfall in the individual payments, so that each beneficiary will receive a higher payment.
+The payment scheme may recommend that balances which will not be paid (such as unclaimed small balances or where the beneficiary cannot be located), are used to make up the shortfall in the statutory trust so that each beneficiary will receive a higher payment.

-Difficult balances - We may proceed with the majority of the payments from the statutory trust even if there are difficult balances that require further investigation, so that the other payments are not delayed.
-In this case all difficult balances will be dealt with later.
+- Difficult balances - We may proceed with most of the payments from the statutory trust even if there are some difficult balances that require further investigation, as this ensures that the other payments are not delayed.

-- Deposit account - If the intervened firm held a deposit account for a particular matter, then it is likely to be appropriate to deal with the money from that account on its own.
-This is because we can be sure that the whole of the money in that account is for that matter and therefore paying it out would not prejudice any other beneficiaries.
+- Designated deposit account - If the intervened firm held a deposit account for a particular client, then we will probably deal with the money from that account on its own as we can be sure that the money is for that client.
+Paying it out would not prejudice any other beneficiaries.

-- Interim payment - We can make an interim payment under Rule 9.1 of the Statutory Trust Rules before we have completed the steps detailed above for the whole statutory trust if we are satisfied that the payment will not prejudice any other beneficiary.
-We will only make interim payments where there is a particular urgency and where not making the payment would cause prejudice.
+- Interim payment - We can make an interim payment under Rule 9.1 of the Statutory Trust Rules before we have completed work on the whole statutory trust, if we are satisfied that the payment will not prejudice any other beneficiary.
+We will only make interim payments where there is urgency and not making the payment would cause prejudice.

-Where we are unable to pay a balance, then under Rule 8.2 of the Statutory Trust Rules we can treat the balance as a 'residual' fund and pay it to the Compensation Fund.
+Where we are unable to pay a balance, then under Rule 8.2 of the Statutory Trust Rules we can treat the balance as a 'residual' balance and pay it to the Compensation Fund.
 We commonly do this for unclaimed small balances, where we cannot establish who to pay a balance to, where we cannot locate the beneficiary, or if there is a surplus.

-Rule 9.2 states that if any such residual funds are transferred to the Compensation Fund, any claims for those residual balances are extinguished.
-However, if a beneficiary subsequently comes forward we will consider in the circumstances whether to retrieve the money from the Fund to make a payment.
+Rule 8.2 states that if residual funds are transferred to the Compensation Fund, any claims for that money are extinguished.
+However, if a beneficiary later comes forward, we will consider whether it is reasonable to retrieve the money from the Fund to make a payment.

-If the statutory trust contains money that wholly belongs to the intervened firm, we will use it towards any deficit in the statutory trust.
-If there is no deficit, or there is an insolvency preventing that, we will pay it towards the outstanding costs of the intervention, or any outstanding Compensation Fund grants.
-If there is still any such money after that, we will pay it to the intervened solicitor/firm or, if applicable, into their insolvencies.
+If the statutory trust contains money due to the intervened solicitor/firm, we may use it towards a shortfall in the statutory trust.
+If there is no shortfall, we will use it to pay the intervened solicitor's debt to us for intervention cost or Compensation Fund payments.
+If that debt is cleared, any remaining funds will be paid to the intervened solicitor/firm or, if applicable, into their insolvencies.